 Stockpile excess materials or spoils on upland areas away from wetlands, floodplains, and waterways.
-Install perimeter silt fence protection around stockpiles within a timeframe acceptable to the engineer.
-If stockpiled materials will be left for more than 14 days, install temporary seed and mulch or other temporary erosion control measures the engineer orders.
+Immediately install perimeter silt fence protection around stockpiles.
+If stockpiled materials will be left for more than 14 days, install temporary seed or other temporary erosion control measures the engineer orders.